matomo-org/developer-documentation/docs/getting-started-part-3.md

 #### Internationalizing our Twig Template

-Translation tokens are translated in templates via the [translate](#) filter.
-We only use one piece of translated text in our template: `"Realtime Analytics"`.
-First, we'll add an entry for this in the **en.json** file we just created.
-We'll use the **RealtimeAnalytics** translation token:
+Translation tokens are translated in templates via the [translate](http://developer.piwik.org/api-reference/Piwik/View) Twig filter.
+We use two pieces of translated text in our template: `"Realtime Analytics"` and `"Reload"`.
+First, we'll add entries for them in the **en.json** file we just created.
+We'll use the **RealtimeAnalytics** and "Reload" translation tokens:

     {
         "MyPlugin": {
-            "RealtimeAnalytics": "Realtime Analytics"
+            "RealtimeAnalytics": "Realtime Analytics",
+            "Reload": "Reload"
         }
     }